AliceO2Group/ALF/README.md

 # ALF

 ## Introduction
 ALF(Alice Low-level Frontend) spawns DIM services as an interface with detector FEEs(Front-End Electronics).
-The DIM services can be access through DCS's [FRED](https://gitlab.cern.ch/alialfred/FREDServer).
+The DIM services can be accessed through DCS's [FRED](https://gitlab.cern.ch/alialfred/FREDServer).

 ## Requirements
 In order to run ALF a DIM Nameserver has to be up and running.